-This guide covers everything that you need to know about the Mail app in iOS 16, with these features set to be available in September when iOS 16 launches to the public.
+This guide covers everything that you need to know about the Mail app in iOS 16, available now, and in iPadOS 16, coming in October.

 Search in the Mail app has been improved and you'll now see a wider range of suggestions when you start typing in a search term.
 You'll see more relevant email messages come up, and Apple also says that search corrects typos and uses synonyms for search terms.

 It's not significantly different from the iOS 15 search function, but it does make search quicker, more accurate, and more intuitive to use.

 Improved search is available for all users, while the typo correction feature is available in English (Australia, Canada, India, Singapore, UK, and United States).

 After you send an email in iOS 16 or iPadOS 16, you have a 10 second period in which to unsend the email if you make a mistake.
 10 seconds is shorter than the amount of time that other mail apps like Gmail give you to unsend an email (30 seconds), but it's better than no unsend option at all.

 Once you send an email in iOS 16, you'll see an "Undo Send" button at the bottom of the interface in the Mail app.
 You'll need to tap it within 10 seconds to unsend the email, which takes you back to the compose interface.
 From there, you can correct your error and resend or delete the email entirely.

 When you're ready to send an email that you've written, you can schedule a time to send it, which is a new feature in iOS 16.
 To do so, long press on the send icon (the blue arrow) and then select an option.